John Steiner

 John Steiner (7 January 1941 – 31 July 2022) was an English actor.
-Tall, thin and gaunt, he attended the Royal Academy of Dramatic Art and performed on-stage for the Royal Shakespeare Company, but was best known to audiences for his roles in Italian films, several of which became cult classics.
+Tall and gaunt, he attended the Royal Academy of Dramatic Art and performed on-stage for the Royal Shakespeare Company, but was best known to audiences for his roles in Italian films, several of which became cult classics.

-Early life and acting career
+Early life and education

-Steiner was born in Chester, Cheshire on 7 January 1941.
-He attended the Royal Academy of Dramatic Art and joined the Royal Shakespeare Company.
+Steiner was born in Chester, Cheshire on 7 January 1941, to Ernest Steiner and Joan (nee Dutton).
+His father was Swiss.
+He studied at the Royal Academy of Dramatic Art.

+Career

+Out of drama school, Steiner joined the Royal Shakespeare Company.
 He acted in the role of Monsieur Dupere in Peter Brook's production of Marat/Sade.
 He reprised the role when the play was transferred to Broadway, and again for the 1967 film adaptation.

-On television, he played Grey Wyler, a psychology student in The Death Game, an 1967 episode of The Saint.
+On television, he played Grey Wyler, a psychology student in The Death Game, a 1967 episode of The Saint.
 He found work primarily in films including and the original Bedazzled (1967) with Peter Cook and Dudley Moore.

+In Italy

 In 1969, Steiner played a part in the Spaghetti Western Tepepa, and also appeared opposite Franco Nero in White Fang, directed by Lucio Fulci.
 In 1971 he starred in the television series Hine.
 In 1979 he featured in the leading role of Leo in a television production of Design for Living by Noël Coward.

 He found himself in demand in Italy and moved there, appearing in a great number of Italian exploitation and B-films including police actioners (Violent Rome), westerns (Mannaja), war films (The Last Hunter), nazisploitation (Deported Women of the SS Special Section), sci-fi adventure films (Yor, the Hunter from the Future), and horror films, such as Mario Bava's Shock, Dario Argento's Tenebrae, and Ruggero Deodato's Body Count.
 He also became a favourite of famed Italian filmmaker Tinto Brass, featuring in Salon Kitty, the infamous Caligula, Action, and Paprika.
 He remained in steady demand until the late 1980s.